lutherism/state/README.md

 # state
 Tying the loop of flux.
-Using a two way dispatcher that batches store change events for performance and simplicity
+Using a two way dispatcher that batches store change events for performance and simplicity.
+Heavily influenced by Yahoo's Dispatchr.

 ## Batches change events by dispatch loops ##